holt/syringe/README.md

 #### Storing Bound Functions

-Syringe's `on` method allows us the create *ad hoc* pre-bound functions.
-However the `report` function is useful, so let's add it to the Syringe data registry as a utility method in its own right so it can be used throughout our system.
+Syringe's `on` method allows us the create *ad hoc* pre-bound functions and assign them to a variable or object.
+However the `report` function is useful, so let's add it to the Syringe data registry as a utility method in its own right so it can be used throughout our system as an injectable item in its own right.

 The code for adding pre-bound functions to the registry looks like this: